slihn/gas-impl/README.md

 This package is upgraded to incorporate the skew-normal family in 2025, called GAS-SN.
 The GAS-SN distribution is the most flexible distribution up to date, that can fit data sets with high skewness and kurtosis.

-The content is wriiten to a book format located at [here](docs/fracdist.pdf).
+The content is written in a book format, located at [here](docs/fracdist.pdf).
 As of April 2025, the book is in early draft format.
 More detail will be filled in.

 This package provides the reference implementation for all the distributions mentioned in the book.